Australia

 All employers are now required to use the Single Touch Payroll (STP) system for reporting superannuation, tax, and payroll information to the Australian Taxation Office (ATO).

-Long Service Leave (LSL) is a type of leave only found in Australia and New Zealand, and is a key factor in encouraging employee loyalty.
-Rates vary from state to state, but most offer 2-3 months of paid leave to employees who reach ten years of service.
+Australia is unusual in offering Long Service Leave (LSL) to encourage employee loyalty.
+Rates vary from state to state, but most offer 2-3 months of paid leave to employees who reach a fixed threshold usually between seven and ten years of service.
 Employers should note that LSL is payable upon termination if unused.

 This article is for informational purposes only and not intended to convey or constitute legal or any other advice.
 It is not a substitute for advice from a qualified professional.